 Asides this, you should also avoid touching or scrubbing the inside of your lenses as it may compromise its fog-resistance.
 After every swimming session, rinse gently and store in a cool, dry place.
 The only exception is if your lenses have been scratched or abraded.

-Which Is the Best Anti-Fog Sprays for Swim Goggles to Buy?
+What Is the Best Anti-Fog Sprays for Swim Goggles?

 Anti-fog sprays are chemicals and quality differs from product to product.
 However, there exist the best ones you should consider for you to swim goggles.
 Below are some of the best anti-fog sprays in the market.